 So – let’s get started . . .

-Start by chopping off the end of the onion.
+Start by using a cutting board and chop off the end of the onion with a sharp knife.

 Once you chop off the end, remove all the peel but leave the hairy end of the onion intact.

-Now, using your knife, flip the onion over and make ½ inch cuts all around the onion to create petals.
+Now, using your knife, flip the whole onion over and make ½ inch cuts all around the onion to create petals.
 Be sure to watch how far you go down.
-Do not cut all the way through or your onion will fall apart as you are frying it.
+Do not cut through the center of the onion will fall apart as you are frying it.

-Mix together all your seasonings – flour, paprika, cayenne pepper, seasoned salt, garlic powder, oregano, and black pepper and set aside.
+In a large bowl, mix all your dry ingredients – flour, paprika, cayenne pepper, seasoned salt, garlic powder, oregano, and black pepper and set aside.

 In another bowl, whisk together the eggs and milk.